Lucas Leyva

 Lucas Leyva (born October 25, 1986) is an American director, screenwriter, and producer.
 He has written and directed multiple acclaimed short films (often in collaboration with visual artist Jillian Mayer), as well as several music videos for bands such as Arcade Fire, Jacuzzi Boys, and Hundred Waters.
 Leyva is the founder of the Borscht Film Festival and the Borscht Corporation.

 Early life and education

 Leyva was born and raised in Miami, Florida.
-He graduated from New World School of the Arts high school in 2005 where he studied theater, and Fordham University in 2008 where he studied communications and visual art after being expelled from the theater program.
+He graduated from New World School of the Arts high school in 2005 where he studied theater.
+He is a 2005 YoungArts alumnus.
+Then, he graduated from Fordham University in 2008 where he studied communications and visual art after being expelled from the theater program.
 Both of his parents are from Cuba.